 - simulating future climate effects with the help of models

 - developing new technology for monitoring the consequences of increased CO2 in the oceans

 A number of environmental organisations cooperate in the research programme Klimaeffekter fra fjell til fjord (Climate effects from mountains to fjords).
 The project was initiated by NIVA and lasts until 2015.

 Long-term data series reveal changes

 Long-term data series are required to document the effects of climate change on the physical, chemical and biological conditions in water.
 NIVA has registered clear signs of climate changes such as increased temperatures in the Oslo Fjord and in Lake Mjøsa, increasing humus content in many Norwegian drinking water sources and the increased leaching of heavy metals to watercourses.

-NIVA leads a number of nationwide monitoring programmes on contract from the Climate and Pollution Agency and the Norwegian Directorate for Nature Management.
+NIVA leads a number of nationwide monitoring programmes on contract from the Norwegian Environment Agency.

 NIVA also performs research on understanding the effects of the acidification of coastal waters and oceans.

 Modern monitoring technology provides a better basis for data

 NIVA uses both manual monitoring methods and various forms of monitoring technology, such as: